caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 #### Methods

 Methods are defined similarly to constructors, but they have a return type and a method name.
-If a method returns nothing, its return type is `void`.
+If a method returns nothing, its return type must be defined as `void`.
 By convention all method names begin with a capital letter, although this is sometimes ignored by generated boilerplate code, for example for event handlers.
+Traditionally, all methods were defined as "block methods" with a block of code&mdash;which in the next example happens to be empty.

 ```
 namespace MyExample